 - Equivalent to eliminating 140,720 gallons of gas

 - Equivalent to eliminating environmental impact of 214 homes

 - Equivalent to eliminating more than 1.5 million in pounds of coal burned

 In 2019, Simmons Bank implemented the recycling program, K-Cycle, for coffee ground and K-Cups.

-In 2020, Simmons implemented a branch rationalization strategy that leverages data to assist us in creating a more efficient branch distribution network, while also allowing us to better serve our customers based on information that tells us how and where they want to bank.
+Throughout the last three years, Simmons Bank implemented a branch rationalization strategy that leverages data to assist us in creating more efficiency in our branch distribution network, while also allowing us to better serve our customers.

-The successful implementation of our branch optimization strategy allowed us to eliminate approximately:
+The implementation of our branch optimization strategy allowed us to eliminate approximately: